 It is important to remember that the actions listed within this section are minimal sanctions.
-The Vice President for Intercollegiate Athletics and the head coach, at their discretion, may impose additional sanctions, if they believe such sanctions are appropriate.
+The Vice President for Intercollegiate Athletics, sport administrator, and the head coach, at their discretion, may impose additional sanctions, if they believe such sanctions are appropriate.
 The Department of Intercollegiate Athletics reserves the right to add to the practice and/or competition penalties if it is medically determined that the student-athlete poses a serious health risk to himself or others by continuing to participate in athletic practices or competition.

-The Dean of Students will be notified all positive drug and alcohol violations.
-Lindenwood University reserves the right to dismiss any student-athlete for a positive drug or alcohol violation.
+The Department of Student Affairs will be notified of all positive drug and alcohol violations.
+Lindenwood University reserves the right to apply a fee as outlined in the Student Handbook or dismiss any student-athlete for a positive drug or alcohol violation.

-Actions for Positive Drug Testing:

-First Positive Test
+Sanctions for Positive Drug Testing: First Positive Test

 After the first positive test, a meeting with the student-athlete, head coach, sport administrator, compliance officer and head athletic trainer will occur to inform the student-athlete of the positive test.
-The student-athlete shall be suspended for several consecutive competitions equivalent to a minimum of 20% of their sport program's regular and post-season games, matches, or meets (excluding exhibition competitions) immediately following the positive test.
+The team physician may be present if deemed necessary by the Vice President for Intercollegiate Athletics.
+The student-athlete shall be suspended for a number of consecutive competitions equivalent to a minimum of 10% of their sport program's regular and post-season games, matches, or meets (excluding exhibition competitions) immediately following the positive test.
 If the positive test happens during the student-athletes' non-competitive season the suspension will occur at the beginning of the next competitive season.
 The student athlete will be required to attend one counseling session for substance-abuse evaluation, and if deemed necessary, attend substance abuse counseling or treatment to protect the health and safety of the student-athlete.
-The athlete will be subject to regular announced drug testing at the student's expense every three weeks, at a minimum, of one semester.
+Documentation related to the date and time of the required counseling session will need to be provided to the head athletic trainer.
+The athlete will be subject to regular announced drug testing at the student's expense every four weeks, at a minimum, of one semester.
 The student-athlete will be required to complete 25 hours of community service within six weeks immediately following the positive test.
 Community service hours will be verified and approved by the head coach.